 In time, the howling grew louder, and at around 5 am, in the first morning light, she was awoken from her sleep by the distinct sound of animals sniffing around her closed tent.
 She rose, unzipped the tent, but the animals ran for cover and by the time she had scrambled outside, there were no wolves to be seen.
 Daylight came, and Reina realised it was pointless remaining there during the day.
 So she left her camp, made up, and returned down the mountain to the town, to fetch more supplies of wild boar, favourite meat of the carnivorous wolf.

 The following evening, Reina returned to her camp, finding it undisturbed.
-Again, she carefully laid the same bait but this time, she kept some back, if she may be able to feed the wolves by hand, should they approach the tent.
+Again, she carefully laid the same bait but this time, she kept some back, so she may be able to feed the wolves by hand, should they approach the tent.
 Again, she retired to sleep, more at ease this time, and trying hard to stay awake, but alas, fell asleep sometime before midnight.
 She was awoken by the distant wolf pack cry once again, but this time, much earlier, and approaching her tent much sooner than the previous night.
 She even tried wolf cries to encourage them.
 Soon enough though, the familiar sniffing around her tent reappeared.
 This time, Reina had not zipped her tent and was able to crawl out slightly without scaring the wolves.
 She managed to throw out a piece of fresh boar meat in front of the tent, Soon enough a huge grey wolf appeared from the bushes in front of her, standing 90cm in height, weighing maybe 80 to 90 kg.
 It was the Alpha male of the pack, and behind him, she could see a faint outline of the rest of the pack, pacing side to side.
 Reina repeated the gesture of throwing meat to the Alpha male, taking care not to look him directly in the eyes to avert confrontation.
 She repeated this several times until all the meat was gone.
 At which time, afraid she would become the next meal for the wolves, she reached inside and took out 2 metal camping cups, clapping them rapidly together to create an unpleasant clanging noise, which indeed worked, as it scared the pack away.

 Reina was delighted, scared but relieved to have come through this first interaction unscathed.
 She waited a few more hours until first light, then hurriedly packed up camp and left for home.
 The following weekends, she repeated this exercise, each time drawing the pack to her camp, and each time feeding them.
 After a few visits, she no longer needed to scare them away when the food had gone.
 They merely retreated.

 Over the coming months, Reina would repeat this as often as possible until finally, she was able to feed the alpha male and female by hand.
 Indeed a privileged status.
 Reina had finally gained the trust of the wolves.
 It had taken many weeks and a lot of patience, but now she was able to caress the head and shoulders of the alpha male.
 The alpha female, however, would not allow Reina’s touch, snarling when she tried to reach.
 However, after one feeding, the alpha male sat down in front of Reina’s tent, allowing her to brush his thick main with her fingers.
 Although she had brought small scissors with her to take a cut, she did not dare to reach for them, in case the shiny unfamiliar material would startle the wolves.
 Instead, she just grew braver in her caresses, pulling at the fur in the back-stoke of her caress.
 Alas, she was able to gather a few strands of hair.
-She carefully placed this hair in her left hand, and from there into a small plastic back nearby, while continuing to stroke the wolf with her right hand.
+She carefully placed this hair in her left hand, and from there into a small plastic bag nearby, while continuing to stroke the wolf with her right hand.
 Then she offered a piece of wild boar meat to the Alpha female, who stepped forward.
 With one hand feeding, she raised the other to caress.
 As the wolf backed away, so Reina removed both hands at the same time, making it clear to the She-Wolf if she wanted the food, she had to allow touch.
 Both hands or none, that was Reina‘s offer.
 Eventually, the wolf stepped forward and allowed to touch her.
 She repeated the same technique, albeit much more gradually, to win the female’s trust, and to take some fur strands.
 Reina could hardly contain her excitement at her success.
 She gave the last of her food away, and the wolves left her voluntarily.
 She de-camped and returned home.
 The following weekend, she returned to see Andromeda in Targu Jiu with the hair samples.

 Andromeda told Reina to wait in her living room, while she disappeared upstairs to a back room.
 She retrieved the now dried flowers from Reina’s previous visit, as well as some raw materials to concoct a strange mixture.
 From a cupboard, she retrieved an old stone mixing bowl into which she added dried Roman chamomile, ginger plant extract, garlic cloves, turmeric, white vinegar, and the wolf hair, that she clipped into tiny pieces.
 She mashed this into a paste, adding rainwater from a glass container that she kept for such rare occasions.
 It was hard work for the old lady mashing the contents into a paste, but with persistence, she produced a fine, brownish-yellow paste.
 She scraped this mixture into a small bowl, and sealed it with plastic film, and returned downstairs to Reina.

 Andromeda gave the bowl and a small bottle of rainwater to Reina, explaining “you should take this potion with you to the mountains, but ensure it does not dry out fully.
 If it does dry up, just add some of this rainwater, if required.
-Once you arrive, in daylight mind you, to the area where you know the Wolves frequent, you should eat all of the mixtures.
+Once you arrive, in daylight mind you, to the area where you know the Wolves frequent, you should eat all of the mixture.
 Make sure you are not followed, nor can be discovered, and do not take anything that will draw the Wolves to you before you would want, so, no food, no perfumes or makeup, and wash well with simple unscented soap.
 Before dusk, take the potion.
 You will feel dizzy, probably you will fall unconscious, and you will undergo a physical transformation, lycanthropy in fact.
 This will take anything from half an hour to several hours.
 When complete, you will be a fully grown female wolf.
 I cannot determine if you will be the Alpha wolf of the pack that you join, or they will reject you and attack you.
 But you probably will not be rejected.

 Once you have become a she-wolf, you are on your own.
 I cannot guide you further.
 I have no knowledge, nor power, over the demons you seek, nor do I want any involvement in your fight.
 I simply refuse to be involved in that battle”